sven-hash/docs/README.md

 ## Contributing

 Contributions to our documentation are very welcome.

-The directory structure produced by Docusaurus (see below) can be initially confusing; please check the list below to make sure you are making edits in the correct place.

-* To contribute to the `next (unreleased)` version, edit files in `docs/`
-* To contribute to the `stable` version, edit files in `versioned_docs/<VERSION>/`
-* To contribute to an *existing* translation, edit files in `i18n/<LANGUAGE>/docusaurus-plugin-content-docs/<VERSION>/`
-* To contribute tranlsations in a *new* language, please get in touch via max@nymtech.net or via our [Keybase](https://keybase.io/team/nymtech.friends) channel.
-When developing for another locale, run `npm run build` and serve the build files locally via nginx for ease.

-> All of the raw diagram files are located in `static/drawio_files/`.
-VSCode has a nice [plugin](https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio) for editing [draw.io](https://app.diagrams.net/) files directly in your editor, or you can edit in the browser.
+There are a few different ways to contribute:

+### Contributing to a new (upcoming) version

+Edit files in `/docs/`.

-## Cutting a new version
+### Cutting a new version
 Please check the update commands [here](https://docusaurus.io/docs/versioning#tagging-a-new-version).
 The tl;dr of these instructions is:
 * make sure that `docs/` is ready to be frozen
+    * make sure that the compatibility table is updated.
+    * make sure that you have updated the build instructions on the `building nym` page.
 * run `npm run docusaurus docs:version <new_version_number>`

-## Note on versioning

-If you are documenting a new component version, make sure to include the new version on the version compatibility table in `compatibility-table.md`.
+### Contributing to an existing (stable) version
+If you want to make a fix to a `stable` doc, make an edit in the relevant file in `/versioned_docs/<VERSION>/`.

+Make sure to change the corresponding file in `docs/` as well.

+### Contributing to an existing translation
+To contribute to an *existing* translation, edit files in `i18n/<LANGUAGE>/docusaurus-plugin-content-docs/<VERSION>/`

+### Contributing a new translation
+To contribute tranlsations in a *new* language, please get in touch via our [Keybase](https://keybase.io/team/nymtech.friends) or Discord channels.
+When developing for another locale, run `npm run build` and serve the build files locally via nginx for ease.

+> All of the raw diagram files are located in `static/drawio_files/`.
+VSCode has a nice [plugin](https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio) for editing [draw.io](https://app.diagrams.net/) files directly in your editor, or you can edit in the browser.

 ## Building